fishinwind/workshop/rst/Classes/class-17.rst

 :Class date: 2014 Mar 7 Friday

-Log in to amc-tesla.
+Log in to amc-tesla and do this:

+    cd ~
+    cp /vol1/opt/data/class-17.tar.gz .
+    tar xzvf class-17.tar.gz
+    cd class-17

 Goals
 =====

  #.
-Debugging in bash
+Debugging and Scripting in bash

  #.
 QC Sequence and Alignments